Canonical Noise Distributions and Private Hypothesis Tests: The nature of TEXT -DP tests

 \subsection{Free \texorpdfstring{$f$}{TEXT}-DP \texorpdfstring{$p$}{TEXT}-values}

-In \citet{awan2018differentially}, it was shown that for Bernoulli data, the uniformly most powerful DP test could also be expressed as the post-processing of a private $p$-value, offering $p$-values at no additional privacy cost.
-We generalize this result using the concept of canonical noise distributions and show that any $f$-DP test can be expressed as a post-processing threshold test based on a private test statistic, and that the test statistic can also be used to give private $p$-values.
+In \citet{awan2018differentially}, it was shown that for Bernoulli data, the uniformly most powerful DP test could also be expressed as the post-processing of a privatized test statistic, offering $p$-values at no additional privacy cost.
+We generalize this result using the concept of canonical noise distributions and show that any $f$-DP test can be expressed as a post-processing threshold test based on a privatized test statistic, and that the test statistic can also be used to give private $p$-values.

 Typically in statistics, it is preferred to report a $p$-value rather than an accept/reject decision at a single type I error.
 A $p$-value provides a continuous summary of how much evidence there is for the alternative hypothesis and allows for the reader to determine whether there is enough evidence to reject at the reader's personal type I error.
 Lower $p$-values give more evidence for the alternative hypothesis.